arunkrishnan-dt/dynatrace_snmp_2.0/1_Gather_SNMP_OIDs.md

 ### OID details to note down during research

 1. OID in number format.
 Eg: `1.3.6.1.2.1.1.3.0`
-2. Where the OID is returns a single value or a table
+2. Whether the OID returns a single value or a table
-3. The return variable type for each metric
+3. The return variable type for each value (metric) returned

     Some common variable types seen are:
       - Counter32